zephyrproject-rtos/zephyr/doc/develop/application/index.rst

    └─── applications/
         └── app/

-Any application located within a workspace, but outside the Zephyr repository itself, is referred to as a Zephyr workspace application.
-In this example ``app`` is a Zephyr workspace application.

 .. _zephyr-freestanding-app:

 Zephyr freestanding application
 ===============================

-A Zephyr freestanding application is a Zephyr application located outside of a Zephyr :ref:`workspace <west-workspaces>`.
+A Zephyr application located outside of a Zephyr :ref:`workspace <west-workspaces>` is referred to as a Zephyr freestanding application.
+In the following example, ``app`` is a Zephyr freestanding application:

 .. code-block:: none